How to Become a Foster Parent in NC: Step-by-Step Requirements

 Step 3: The Home Study (Preplacement Assessment)

-While you are completing MAPP training, a licensing social worker will begin your home study, which North Carolina calls the Preplacement Assessment (PPA).
+While you are completing the approved pre-service training, a licensing social worker will begin your home study, which North Carolina calls the Preplacement Assessment (PPA).
 For foster care licensing specifically, the process is similar to the adoption home study but is conducted under the foster care licensing standards rather than NCGS Chapter 48.

 The home study includes: